vinsworldcom/nppColumnTools/README.txt

-This Notepad++ plugin provides highlighting of the current column in the same way the "Settings" -> "Preferences" -> "Editing" -> "Enable current line highlightig" option provides highlighting of the current line.
+This Notepad++ plugin provides highlighting of the current column in the same way the "Settings" -> "Preferences" -> "Editing" -> "Enable current line highlighting" option provides highlighting of the current line.
+It also provides a "ruler" showing column numbers much the same as line numbers from "Settings" -> "Preferences" -> "Editing" -> "Display line number".

-This is more of a proof of concept.
-I wrote this in about 8 hours while looking at the demo plugin, the Scintilla documentation, other examples of working plugins and my little (to almost non-existent) experience with C/C++.
+This was more of a proof of concept.
+I wrote the column highlighting in about 8 hours while looking at the demo plugin, the Scintilla documentation, other examples of working plugins and my little (to almost non-existent) experience with C/C++.
+Since then, I've improved by "borrowing" others' code I've found to increase functionality.

 To be fair, this plugin doesn't really "highlight" the current column; rather, uses the edge column marker to do the job.
 Thus, if you're using the edge